techartorg/TAO-Wiki/README.md

 This README is not included in the wiki, everything in the notes folder is included in the wiki.

+### Guidelines for editing
+- don't use colons in filenames., alphanumerical _- only 🙏
+- if linking/referencing other notes, use wikilinks and edit with Obsidian if possible.

 ### Simple in browser edit
 - To update this wiki, simply edit any .md files in the notes folder.
 - After being merged in the `main` branch an action will auto update the github-page